aptech/docs/docs/fred_load.rst

     :type formula: string

     :param options: Options to pass to the API.
 See below.
-These can be set directly when calling the function in the form of consecutive (key, value) pairs.
+These can be set directly when calling the function in the form of consecutive (key, value) pairs or via a dataframe constructed with :func:`fred_set`.
         All arguments can be specified in any order.
 For example:

         ::